Brazos Manufacturing Company, C. S. A.

 Over the years, Robertson County has continued to thrive, with the economy diversifying beyond agriculture.
 While farming and ranching still remain important industries, the county has also seen growth in manufacturing, healthcare, and tourism sectors.
 Today, Robertson County is known for its small towns, rural beauty, and historical sites, attracting visitors and residents alike with its charming Southern atmosphere and rich cultural heritage.

-This timeline provides a condensed summary of the historical journey of Robertson County, Texas.
+This timeline provides a concise overview of the key events in the history of Robertson County, Texas.

 • 1837: Robertson County is established from Milam County.